When Will We “Spring Forward” In 2023?

 We hope you remembered to set your clocks ahead one hour before bed that night!

 The first Sunday in November is when Daylight Saving Time ends in most areas of the U.S., so in 2023 we “fall back” one hour and return to Standard Time on Sunday, November 5, 2023, at 2 a.m.
 Be sure to set your clocks back one hour before bed Saturday night!

-The return of Standard Time means the Sun will rise a little earlier (at least according to our clocks) so if you’re an early riser, you’ll enjoy the rays as you have your breakfast.
+The return of Standard Time means the sun will rise a little earlier (at least according to our clocks) so if you’re an early riser, you’ll enjoy the rays as you have your breakfast.
 And you’ll “gain” one hour of sleep.
 The bad news?
 It will be dark by the time most of us get out of work.

-According to U.S. law, states can choose to observe or not observe DST.
-At present, Arizona (with the exception of the Navajo Nation) and Hawaii, plus a few other U.S. territories, are the only places in the U.S. that do not observe DST and stay on Standard Time all year long.
+According to US law, states can choose whether or not to observe DST.
+At present, Arizona (with the exception of the Navajo Nation) and Hawaii, plus a few other US territories, are the only places in the U.S. that do not observe Daylight Saving Time and stay on standard time all year long.